lotrando/dev-wsl-gentoo/README.md

 eselect locale set (number of selected locale) source /etc/profile
 ```

 4. Set few system daemons

 ```
 rc-update add cronie default
 rc-update add syslog-ng default rc-update add gpm default rc-update add numlock default
 ```

 5. Configure `sudo`, in `/etc/sudoers`.

-uncomment next line to allow members of group `wheel` to execute any command as root.
+* uncomment next line to allow members of group `wheel` to execute any command as root.

 ```
 %wheel ALL=(ALL) ALL
 ```

-or same thing without password
+* or same thing without password

 ```
 %wheel ALL=(ALL) NOPASSWD: ALL
 ```

 ---

-## Step 4.
-Edit registration file for switch Windows Terminal to run with default classic user
+### Step 4.
+Edit .reg file for switch Windows Terminal to run as user default

-Run regedit.exe in windows and find
+1. Run regedit.exe in windows and find

 `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Lxss\....`

-chose your Gentoo ID and change item
+2. chose your Gentoo ID and change item

 `"DefaultUid"=dword:00000000 -> "DefaultUid"=dword:000003e8`